henderson-01/Spiral/README.md

 # 🐍 Python Turtle Spiral

-Welcome to the **Python Turtle Spiral** This script demonstrates how to create a vibrant geometric pattern using Python's built-in `turtle` graphics library.
+Welcome to the **Python Turtle Spiral**.
+This script demonstrates how to create a vibrant geometric pattern using Python's built-in `turtle` graphics library.
 It’s a perfect **"Hello World"** style project for visual learners.

 ## 📜 Project Description